GeorgeNonis/Note-Manager/README.md

   <img alt="html5" src="./readme_imgs/html5.png" width="50"/>
 </p>

-<h3>The app is fully responsive:iphone: as you can see it yourself through developer's tool's :wrench:</h3>
+<p>The app is fully responsive:iphone: as you can see it yourself through developer's tool's :wrench:</p>

 ### How to install node_modules :nut_and_bolt: